 Samantha Jones (Cattrall) won't appear in the reboot, which is unsurprising considering Cattrall has been pretty vocal about not wanting to return to the role.
-In the past few years, Cattrall has publicly distanced herself from Sex & the City and her co-star Parker.
-She has even been accused in the past of being the reason a third Sex & the City movie did not happen, a statement to which she adamantly denies.
+In the past few years, Cattrall has publicly distanced herself from Sex and the City and her co-star Parker.
+She has even been accused in the past of being the reason a third Sex and the City movie did not happen, a statement to which she adamantly denies.
 "It's quite extraordinary to get any kind of negative press about something I've been saying for almost a year of 'no', that I'm demanding or a diva," she told Piers Morgan in 2017.
-"This is really where I take to task the people from Sex & the City, and specifically Sarah Jessica Parker, in that I think she could have been nicer."
+"This is really where I take to task the people from Sex and the City, and specifically Sarah Jessica Parker, in that I think she could have been nicer."

 However, it appears that Parker has no issues with her former co-star.
 As captured by Entertainment Tonight, Parker dismissed rumors of a feud with Cattrall in the comments section of her Instagram post.
 "No. I don't dislike her.
 I've never said that.
 Never would," she responded to one follower before confirming that Cattrall would not star in the reboot.
 "Samantha isn't part of this story.
 But she will always be part of us.
 No matter where we are or what we do."